srenevey/orbital_propagator/README.md

 doxygen
 ```

-The main entry point is `doc/html/index.html`.
+The main entry point of the API documentation will be generated in `doc/html/index.html`.